 Anthony “Solo” Harris: Yes.
 That’s when all the elements were coming together with the young people in the Essex County community, especially in Newark, NJ.
 Then, you move into 2001.
 This is where DJ Tameil, who is the founder of Jersey Club, comes into play to give us an identity, music-wise.

 Tameil had connections in Baltimore, and their OGs gave Tameil the blessing to remix their style of club music.
 I don’t like telling other people’s stories, especially while they are still here to tell it, but that’s the person that you really need to interview.
 He can fill in all those gaps for you.
 But he came back with that blessing, and he was the King and the founder of making the type of music that we all started partying to in the early 2000s.
 That’s what Jersey Club is now in terms of what you hear.
 It’s DJ Tameil’s musical advancement.
 At that time, he was calling it Brick City Club, being straight from Newark, NJ.
 He was the one who ushered the new sound, and then soon after, you had other people like the Brick Bandits, a producer powerhouse of beatmakers.
-You also had DJs and producers doing their thing.
+You also had other DJs and producers doing their thing.
 Those are the other people that you need to interview; they were very influential in creating and upgrading the sound.
 Along with the sound taking shape, you had a local dance group that went mainstream called the Brick City Dancers.
 They were the main ones that were doing shows, traveling, dancing to the club music that we were hearing.
 They were taking the party and putting it on stage.
-What made them popular was now you’re seeing what kids were doing behind the scenes.
+What made them popular was, you got a chance to see what kids were doing behind the scenes.
 Parents didn’t notice.
-Parents didn’t know what was going on in the house parties.
+Parents didn’t know what was going on at the house parties.
 But when they brought it on stage, we were all excited as young people because we knew what they were doing.
-They’re doing all the inappropriate moves, but it’s done in a way where it’s acceptable to everybody.
+They were doing all the inappropriate moves, but it was done in a way where it’s acceptable to everybody.